sensu/sensu-docs/content/sensu-go/5.16/api/entities.md

 /entities/:entity (PUT) |
 ----------------|------
-description     | Creates or updates the specified Sensu entity. _**NOTE:**: When you create an entity via an HTTP PUT request, the entity will use the namespace in the request URL._ example URL     | http://hostname:8080/api/core/v2/namespaces/default/entities/sensu-centos payload         | {{< highlight shell >}}
+description     | Creates or updates the specified Sensu entity. _**NOTE**: When you create an entity via an HTTP PUT request, the entity will use the namespace in the request URL._ example URL     | http://hostname:8080/api/core/v2/namespaces/default/entities/sensu-centos payload         | {{< highlight shell >}}
 {